element-hq/element-x-android/README.md

 We're doing this as a way to share code between platforms and while we've seen promising results it's still in the experimental stage and bound to change.

+## Status

+This project is in work in progress.
+The app does not cover yet all functionalities we expect.

 ## Contributing

 Please see our [contribution guide](CONTRIBUTING.md).